kaniishk/car.rental.express/README.md

 https://car-rental-whitepanda.herokuapp.com/

-Login as admin for Add Car, Delete car features. register as new user to rent car.
+Login as admin for Add Car, Delete car,Rent Car features. register as new user to rent car.